hunterpayne/maven-unbound/README.md

 The CLI is just a quick script called mvnu which takes all the same arguments as mvn does with two additions.

-If instead of the normal maven arguments you provid either of:
+If instead of the normal maven arguments you provide either of:
 * --generate-json then pom.json files will be generated for all the found pom.xml files.
 * --generate-hocon then pom.conf files will be generated in the Hocon format